KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/logging/event-logging.md

 ---
-title: Getting Started
+title: Event Logging
-description: Getting Started with KopiCloud AD API
+description: Event Logging in KopiCloud AD API
-date: 2023-02-28
+date: 2023-03-01
 ---

-# Logging
+# Event Logging
 [![KopiCloud_AD_API](https://img.shields.io/badge/kopiCloud_ad-v1.0+-blueviolet.svg)](https://www.kopicloud-ad-api.com)

 An event is logged each time an API method is invoked, so you know who and when they call any API method.